SopiMlab/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 ## Transfer your trained model to your own laptop

 You can transfer your files, such as trained models from the VM to your own laptop following the below command line structure.
-Open a new terminal window and make sure you are in your own laptop directory.
+Open a new terminal window and **make sure you are in your own laptop directory**.

 * Transfer the folder of the trained model

 ```
-scp -P 63635 -r lab-user@lab-6e62099c-33a4-4d6c-951e-12c66dba5f9e.westeurope.cloudapp.azure.com:/data/dome5132fileshare/DeepLearningWithAudio/utilities/dlwa/models/ddsp/your_name/myviolinmodel ~/Downloads
+scp -P 4981 -r lab-user@lab-6e62099c-33a4-4d6c-951e-12c66dba5f9e.westeurope.cloudapp.azure.com:~/DeepLearningWithAudio/utilities/dlwa/models/ddsp/myviolinmodel ~/Downloads
 ```

 __Note__:
-- The number (*63635*) in the command line above should be replaced with your personal number.
+- The number (*4981*) in the command line above should be replaced with your personal number.
 You can find your own number in the ssh command line that you use to connect to the VM. (see the [login instructions](../../00_introduction/))
-- *your_name/myviolinmodel* and *~/Downloads* should be replaced with your directory path in your own machine.
+- *myviolinmodel* and *~/Downloads* should be replaced with your directory path in your own machine.